mazwat/mazwat.github.io/design-patterns-lm.md

 	}
 }
 ```

-f you remember the lecture on OOP you will remember a protected member is accessible within its class and by derived class instances
+If you remember the lecture on OOP you will remember a protected member is accessible within its class and by derived class instances

 ```c#
 class  Magic : Enchantment